logigearcorp/docs.testarchitect.com/content/user-guide/support/glossary-of-terms/cell-pointer/_index.md

 ![](/images/TA_Help/Images/cell_pointer.png)

-**Note:** The distinction should be understood between the cell pointer and text cursor.
+{{<note>}} The distinction should be understood between the cell pointer and text cursor.
 The text cursor is the vertical flashing bar that appears while the focused cell is in a text-entry state, and indicates exactly where in the cell's contents the next typed character will appear.